danieljwilson/Hause_DJW_Collaboration/01_Ideas/Ideas for Social Media Project.md

 ​        What was the content of that tweet?

 ​        Do their tweets have different emotional content before and after becoming famous?

+---

+# Discounting

+#### 1. Basic Questions

+* Do people discount social media usage?

+* Do the measured discounting curves correlate with self-reported measures of addiction
+  * Addiction
+  * Self-Control
+  * Well-being
+  * Big Five
+  * Social Media Usage
+    * Hours
+    * Number of friends
+  * Introversion/Extroversion

+#### 2. Discounting Comparison

+- Compare between social media
+  - Someone high on FB should also be high on Instagram/Snapchat/Others

+- Compare between social media and other discounting curves

+  - $
+  - Food
+  - Effort